What is X-Linked Adrenoleukodystrophy?

 Childhood cerebral form

 The childhood form is the most severe.
-Typcially by age 4 years, children will start to experience learning and/or behavior problems that progress over time to impaired understanding, speech, vision, hearing and motor function.
-The rate of symptom progression is variable, but can result in significant disability within a few years after symptoms start.
+By age four, children will typically start to experience learning and/or behavior problems that progress over time.
+Symptoms include intellectual disability and problems with speech, vision, hearing, and motor function.
+The rate of symptom progression is variable but can result in significant disability within a few years after symptoms start.

 Adrenomyeloneuropathy type (AMN)

 This type of X-ALD most often presents in early adulthood.
-Initial symptoms may include: difficulty walking, speech difficulties, loss of muscle movement coordination, impaired sexual function and behavior changes.
-An absence of hormones (adrenal insufficiency) may also occur and lead to weakness, weight loss, skin changes, vomiting, and coma.
+Initial symptoms may include difficulty walking, speech difficulties, loss of muscle movement coordination, impaired sexual function, and behavior changes.
+An absence of some hormones (adrenal insufficiency) may also lead to weakness, weight loss, skin changes, vomiting, and coma.

 Addison disease only

 This is the mildest form of X-ALD.
-Individuals with this form, often present with symptoms associated with adrenal insufficiency only sometime between childhood and adulthood.
-During adulhood, symptoms of the AMN type may start to appear.
-Adrenal function typically remains normal in female carriers.
+Individuals with this form often present with symptoms associated with adrenal insufficiency only.
+The onset of this form varies but typically occurs by eight years of age.
+The Addison disease only form may progress into symptoms of the AMN type during adulthood.
+The adrenal function typically remains normal in female carriers.

 Female carriers